antoinet/mobi-challenge/README.md

     00000730: A9 83 E2 A9 A7 E2 A8 BD  E2 A8 BD E2 A8 8A 0A     ...............

-The content of the file shows what seems to be an encryption function `E()`.
-It takes each byte value from an unknown  buffer and prepends the value `0x2a` to it, and finally converts it to a character.
+The content of the file shows what seems to be an encryption function `E()` followed by a byte buffer.
+The `E()` function takes each byte value from an unknown buffer and prepends the value `0x2a` to it, and finally converts it to a character.
+The appended buffer seems to be the output of this function.

 Before the character conversion, the 16bit values can be seen as [Unicode Codepoints](https://en.wikipedia.org/wiki/Unicode#Code_point_planes_and_blocks) in the range [U+2A00 to U+2AFF (Supplemental Mathematical Operators](https://www.utf8-chartable.de/unicode-utf8-table.pl?start=10752&view=3)